HRS8/Portfolio/README.md

-Sure, I can help you with that.
-Here's a sample content for your README file:

 # My Portfolio

 This is my portfolio website built using **React**, **Tailwind**, **Framer Motion**, and **Vite**.
 It showcases my skills, projects, and experiences.